AdobeDocs/marketo-measure.en/help/security-and-compliance/compliance-related-resources/single-sign-on.md

     a.
 Your Identity Provider might give an IdP metadata .xml document which will pull out the required configuration fields.
 Either load in the content of the .xml document or fill out the three fields below from the output obtained during the Identity Provider configuration process. **You do not need to complete both.**

     i.
-IdP URL: The URL that Marketo Measure needs to point to in order to authenticate your users into the Marketo Measure application.
+IdP URL: The URL that [!DNL Marketo Measure] needs to point to in order to authenticate your users into the [!DNL Marketo Measure] application.
 Sometimes referred to as the "Redirect URL." ii.
 IdP Issuer: A unique identifier of the Identity Provider.
 Sometimes referred to as the "External Key." iii.
-IdP Certificate: A public key that allows Marketo Measure to verify and validate the signature of all Identity Provider responses.
+IdP Certificate: A public key that allows [!DNL Marketo Measure] to verify and validate the signature of all Identity Provider responses.

 Set the token expiration for your users in minutes.

-    a.
-Marketo Measure allows a whole number from 1 to 1440 minutes.
+    a. [!DNL Marketo Measure] allows a whole number from 1 to 1440 minutes.
 After a user's session time has been exceeded, the user will get logged off once they navigate to a new page.

 Set up and map your User Attribute settings to the respective First Name, Last Name, and Email Address.

     a.
-By entering the SAML attributes, Marketo Measure will be able to recognize your users by the information passed through.
+By entering the SAML attributes, [!DNL Marketo Measure] will be able to recognize your users by the information passed through.

     i.
 Email Attribute: Provide the attribute name that your Identity Provider uses for the user's email address. ii.
 First Name Attribute: Provide the attribute name that your Identity Provider uses for the user's first name.